git-fetch-git-roll-over/GradDog/docs/source/index.rst

 How to install
 --------------

-Go to the directory that you want to run this package, and then open a command line prompt.
+Go to the directory from which you want to run this package, and then open a command line prompt.

 * Visit ``https://github.com/git-fetch-git-roll-over/AutoDiff.git`` and follow the cloning instructions to clone a copy of the repository.
 This will create an ``AutoDiff`` directory.
 (Key command: ``git clone https://github.com/git-fetch-git-roll-over/AutoDiff.git``)
 * ``cd AutoDiff`` to go inside the directory